nazkord/ASD/Graphs/README.md

  **Dijkstry2** file implements this algorithm with nlogn complexity in worst case using heap (dynamic array with pointer to Vertex from mainGraph) as priority queue of Vertex with additional attribute -> distance.

+ **Dijkstry3** file implements this algorithm with nlogn complexity in worst case using normal priority queue and some interesting c++ library such as pair or vector.